microsoft/PowerPlatformConnectors/templates/readme.md

 Required.
 One paragraph, two to three sentences about the service and the connector​.

 ## Publisher: Publisher's Name
-Required for Independent-Publisher-Connector and should be a first and last name of an individual or it can be a company name. ​If there is more than one publisher, please separate the names with a comma.​
+Required.
+For Independent-Publisher-Connector, it should be a first and last name of an individual or it can be a company name. ​If there is more than one publisher, please separate the names with a comma.​

 ## Prerequisites
 Required.
 Any plans or licenses, tools required from the connector.​